mohajeranilab/SemiAutoAnnotator/README.md

 ## Description

 This annotation labeler uses the concept of active learning.
 The user will start annotating images but will be assisted by a model that provides annotations.
-After significant annotations are made, the user can then be prompted to retrain the model that was helping the user annotate to improve its accuracy.
+After significant annotations are made, the user can then be prompted to retrain the model that was helping the user annotate to improve its performance.
 This system drastically reduces the amount of time a user spends annotating.

 ## Installation
 1. Clone the repository: